-[73] The ownership model is an inflexible system that does not allow for alternative models of holding land, especially not the social tenures that operate outside this formal system.
+The ownership model is an inflexible system that does not allow for alternative models of holding land, especially not the social tenures that operate outside this formal system.
 For property law to transform, what is needed is a fragmentation of land rights, not by abolishing ownership but by developing a more comprehensive range of rights, such as a property right in a family home, that can sometimes trump ownership.
 It is not simply a process of making more people common law owners, but it requires that we give effect to other rights in property too.
 This needs to be flexible and context-sensitive and allow for the creation of new rights and the adaptability of existing rights to new situations.
 If these structural inequalities in the property system are not addressed, transformation will be impossible, and our constitutional ideals not be attained.

 [74] In a sense, this is what happens in the bureaucratic processes.
 Administrative traces indicate agreements and understanding between family members who knew and trusted one another enough not to have to turn their normative understanding about a "family home" into the language of the formal law.
-It relied on the administrative system itself and the practices of the officials that give greater recognition to the people's conceptions of the family home than what the law does.78
+It relied on the administrative system itself and the practices of the officials that give greater recognition to the people's conceptions of the family home than what the law does.

-74 Black land rights were restricted to communal land tenure in "traditional" areas, statutory land rights such as sit permits, residential permits, lodger's permits, hostel permits of certificates of occupation.
-Black rights were not very secure, as their existence was dependent on the government, and they were not regarded as secure enough to be used as surety for bank loans.
-Some of the legislation (this is not the complete list), included the following: Group Areas Act 77 of 1957;Group Areas Act 36 of 1966;Black Administration Act 38 of 1927;Prevention of Illegal Squatting Act 52 of 1951;Native (Urban Areas) Act 23 of 1920;Natives (Urban Areas) Consolitation Act 25 of 1936;Tresspass Act of 1959;Black Local Authorities Act of 1982.
+[75] Ms Shomang's record-keeping, her reliance on an administrative system to assert her rights as far as she can, and the fact that she and Mr Moloi concluded an agreement, giving words to the family home arrangement, bolsters her case.
+It is clear that the Department of Human Settlements attempted to recognise the is not the complete list), included the following: Group Areas Act 77 of 1957; Group Areas Act 36 of 1966; Black Administration Act 38 of 1927; Prevention of Illegal Squatting Act 52 of 1951; Native (Urban Areas) Act 23 of 1920; Natives (Urban Areas) Consolitation Act 25 of 1936; Tresspass Act of 1959; Black Local Authorities Act of 1982.

-75 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 262.
+&lt;sup>75 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 262.

-76 Kingwill et al Untitled 391.
+&lt;sup>76 Kingwill et al Untitled 391.

-77 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 269.
+&lt;sup>77 Van der Walt A "Property rights and hierarchies of power: a critical evaluation of land-reform policy in South Africa" 1999 (64) Koers-Bulletin for Christian Scholarship 269.

-78 Bolt M and Masha T "Recognising the family house: a problem of urban custom in South Africa" 2019 (35) South African Journal on Human Rights 164.
+&lt;sup>78 Bolt M and Masha T "Recognising the family house: a problem of urban custom in South Africa" 2019 (35) South African Journal on Human Rights 164.